 These are the ways that you can request repeat prescriptions:

 - Please register for Patient Online Access to order your repeat prescriptions.
-The Parkbury House Surgery Website online form will be closed down shortly.
+The Parkbury House Surgery Website online form has been closed.
 More information on Patient Online Access

 - Through the pharmacy.
 The pharmacy holds onto the right hand side of the prescription and requests your repeat medication on your behalf.
 Remember to tell the pharmacy, every cycle, what you do and don’t need them to order